-Risk Factors Relating to the Company's Qualification as a REIT
+Risk Factors Related to the Company's Qualification as a REIT

-If the Company fails to qualify as a REIT for federal income tax purposes, it would be subject to federal income tax at regular corporate rates.
+If the Company fails to qualify as a REIT for Federal income tax purposes, it would be subject to federal income tax at regular corporate rates.
 Dividends paid by REITs generally do not qualify for reduced tax rates.
-Certain foreign stockholders may be subject to U.S. federal income tax on gain recognized on a disposition of our common stock if we do not qualify as a "domestically controlled" REIT.
-Legislative or other actions affecting REITs may have a negative effect on us.
+Certain foreign shareholders may be subject to U.S. federal income tax on gain recognized on a disposition of our common stock if we do not qualify as a "domestically controlled" REIT.
+Legislative or other actions affecting REITs may have a negative effect on us or our investors.
 Complying with REIT requirements may limit our ability to hedge effectively and may cause us to incur tax liabilities.
+Partnership tax audit rules could have a material adverse effect.